ltpitt/ltpitt/README.md

-# I am Davide Nastri
+# Hi, my name is Davide Nastri!
 Welcome to my GitHub,

 I am currently working as a Backend Developer (Java / Maven / Spring) but I love using any technology.